 Key management personnel are defined as being the Directors and senior management of the Bank, including spouse, close relatives, and dependents.
 The information relating to the key management personnel disclosed includes transactions with those individuals, their close family members and their controlled entities.

 (i) Senior management compensation

-The survey de la fada lla va Audited Audited Thousands of dollars 31 December 2019 31 December 2018 Salaries and other short-term benefits 2,020 2,055 Other benefits - - Total key management compensation 2,020 2,055
+Thousands of dollars Audited 31 December 2020 Audited 31 December 2019 Salaries and other short-term benefits 2,070 2,020 Other benefits - - Total key management compensation 2,070 2,020

 (ii) Directors' Remuneration